IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 Any significant change to the CA and RA Systems requires that personnel receive additional training.
 Through a change control processes, (See [Section 6.6](#life-cycle-technical-controls)) an awareness plan is prepared for any significant change to the Systems (e.g., a planned upgrade of CA equipment, software, or changes in procedures).
 All Trusted Role personnel undergo a retraining session once a year that includes a review of the applicable provisions of this CP- CPS under which they are operating, and a full review of all applicable policies and procedures.

 Records are maintained documenting all Trusted Role personnel who have received training, including the level of training completed.

-RAs are obligated by contract and by this CP-CPS to retrain its personnel and maintain a record of the training provided.

 ### **5.3.5 Job Rotation Frequency and Sequence**